franzbu/SkyRocket.spoon/README.md

   -- Opacity of resize canvas
   opacity = 0.3,

+  -- How much space (in percent) in the middle of each of the four window-margins do you want to reserve for limiting -- resizing windows to horizontally and vertically?
+0 disables this function, 100 disables diagonal resizing. margin = 30,

   -- Which modifiers to hold to move a window? moveModifiers = {'cmd', 'shift'},